TheRealEiskaffee/mongoose-archiver/README.md

 ## Options

 - `userField` (optional): Specifies the field in the document to track the user who performed the update or delete action.
 By default, the plugin will attempt to use this field to store user information in the history record.
+- `onUpdate` (optional): A custom function that is executed after archiving a document on an update operation.
+This function receives the document being updated as a parameter and can perform additional actions if needed.
+- `onUpdate` (optional): A custom function that is executed after deleting a document on an delete operation.
+This function receives the document being updated as a parameter and can perform additional actions if needed.

 ## How It Works